FasterXML/jackson-dataformat-yaml/README.md

 Project is in its prototype phase, so:

-* Basic parsing seems to work, as per simplest of unit tests
+* Basic parsing seems to work, as per simplest of unit tests; including type auto-detection (i.e. underlying `JsonParser` tries to detect implied types)
-* YAML generation is NOT supported yet (need to find out suitable abstraction at SnakeYAML; not as obvious as with parsing)
+* Basic generation: not configurable, produces visually ok block format
+* Even format auto-detection works

+Missing are:

+* Configurability: might make sense to esp. allow configuration of generation details
+* Support for YAML tags (which theoretically could help with typing), aliases and anchors (which would be good for Object Id, refs): ideally these would be supported, but it will be challenging due to conceptual diffs

 No Maven artifacts have been pushed; will do that if and once project gets bit more solid, independently tested.